shaynevanasperen/Magneto/README.md

 ## Magneto

-A library for implementing the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), providing of a set of base classes and an _invoker_ class.
+A library for implementing the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), providing of a set of base classes and an _invoker_/_dispatcher_ class.
 Useful for abstracting data access and API calls as either _queries_ (for read operations) or _commands_ (for write operations).

 Define a query object: